kedartatwawadi/cityscape_experiments/tf_compressor_experiments/README.md

 I also tried Motion Vector adjusted difference between frames.
 However, the prediction is per macroblock in x264, and some macroblocks can be non-causal.
 Thus, directly extracting the predictor part from codecs might not be possible.

+### Papers
+1. [Semantic perceptual compression](https://arxiv.org/abs/1612.08712): Modifies JPEG copression, keeping the decoder the same.
+This is useful in the intermediate run, when you want decoder compatibility.
+The idea is to figure out semantically salient regions and concentrate on compression of these regions.
+In our case, it will be figuring out CV-salient regions and concentrating compression effonts there.

+2. [Image compression based on deep learning](https://arxiv.org/abs/1608.05001): Offers compression and encryption at the same time. which might be interesting

 ### TODO
 1. Analyze if Non-causality significantly improves the compression.
 2. Understand if these modifications can lead to significant video compression